4pplet/cyber60/README.md

 A DIY-friendly 60% using nRF52840 and ZMK: the cyber.

 ## Status:
 Revision C3 is mostly tested and works.
 Please read release notes for specific release before manufacturing.
-I've added the pre-release of revision D with updated split space layout.
-I will clean up the routing a bit, but funcitonally, the pre-release will be identical to the final release.
-Files are still untested, so use at your own risk, untill it's been verified.
+I've added the release of revision D with updated split space layout.
+Files are still untested, so use at your own risk, untill it has been verified.

 ## Software:
 - Link to zmk-fork: https://github.com/4pplet/zmk